anteater/anteater/docs/installation.rst

 The main OS package requirements are listed below.

 ..
 Note::
-    If you only intend to use anteater as part of a Travis CI / github gate, then you can likely bypass this chapter which is more centered on installation for self hosted CI enviroments.
-See :doc:`travis_ci` for setup details.
+    If you only intend to use anteater as part of a Travis CI / CircleCI gate, then you can likely bypass this chapter which is more centered on installation for self hosted CI enviroments.
+See :doc:`travis_ci` or :doc:`circle_ci` for setup details.
+    details.

 Docker